Undline/UndChain/readme.md

 1. **Receipt:** Both the client and partner must submit a receipt of the utility.
 This receipt, signed by both parties, serves as verification of the transaction.
 Submissions from both parties are recommended to ensure redundancy.
 2. **Utility Complete:** Validators mark the utility task as complete, recording the completion block and appending the transaction receipt. _Note: Receipts must remain under 128 characters to optimize storage, though they may link to larger off-chain files._
 3. **Payout:** At the Creator’s defined intervals, payouts are processed.
 Transactions not included in the current payout are appended to the **pay sheet** for inclusion in the next interval.
 Validators hash the payout data and append it to the block, sharing the hash with interconnected co-chains.
 4. **Subscription Model**: UGP will introduce the subscription style model system.
-If users choose they can subscribe to UndChain's services for a flat rate which allows near infinite requests. *There is an anti-spam system*
+If users choose they can subscribe to Modulr's services for a flat rate which allows near infinite requests. *There is an anti-spam system*

 ---

 ### **Note on Adjustments**

 Block timing and related parameters may be adjusted based on real-world data to ensure optimal transaction throughput and storage efficiency.
-This iterative approach ensures UndChain remains both responsive and sustainable as the network grows.
+This iterative approach ensures Modulr remains both responsive and sustainable as the network grows.

 ---

 ## Tokenomics

-UndChain employs two primary utility tokens on its main chain—**UndChain Gold Piece (UGP)** and **UndChain Silver Piece (USP)**—to incentivize validators and partners.
+Modulr employs two primary utility tokens on its main chain—**Modulr Gold Piece (UGP)** and **Modulr Silver Piece (USP)**—to incentivize validators and partners.
 Additionally, **AdCoin**, a token specific to the Pages co-chain, demonstrates how developers can implement custom tokens to override USP for specific functionalities.

 _Note: The blockchain experienced a soft launch on April 24, 2024.
 All token emissions from this date until the network officially launches are effectively burned and will not enter circulation._

 ---

-### UndChain Gold Piece (UGP)
+### Modulr Gold Piece (UGP)

 UGP serves as the primary reward token for validators, following a deflationary model inspired by Bitcoin.
 It introduces periodic reductions in daily emissions, referred to as **floorings**, to promote long-term sustainability and maintain validator interest without inflating fees.